208 Elm Street, Valparaiso, IN 46383

 About my roots…

-I’ve always had an intuition for baking, passed down from my great-grandmother in West Virginia.
+I’ve always had an intuition on how bake, passed down from my great-grandmother in West Virginia.
 She was a member the Ladies Aid Society and 4-H, and would volunteer to go into other women’s homes to teach them basic skills like baking, cooking, preserving food, etc. I’ve been baking since I was a child in my Nan’s kitchen.
-I remember the sights, the smells, and watching her turn flour, into the most delicious, comforting baked goods.
-Most of our baking together was around making our favorite holiday foods or after picking fresh fruit from an orchard.
-I learned how to bake from scratch using techniques and skills watching my Nan and my mother which I assumed everyone did.
-In retrospect, I understand that this trait was simply in my blood and now “lean into” this natural gift.
+I remember the sights, the smells, and watching her turn flour into the most delicious, comforting baked goods.
+Most of our baking time together was making favorite family holiday foods or after picking fresh fruit from an orchard.

-Throughout my childhood, we were raised on food trends following the hippie era of the late ’70’s and into the early 80’s.
-During that time, the trend was to eat natural, healthy, whole-grain, refined-sugar free foods.
-My mom was part of a local food co-op and a La Leche group where she learned how to use healthy ingredients.
-We ate well-balanced meals, healthy snacks, and low-sugar baked goods, and homemade bread and preserved foods from the garden.
-Meals were all from scratch, as going out to eat was saved for special occasions.
+I was raised on whole foods, that were healthy, wholesome, whole-grain, and refined-sugar free, before they trendy.
+My mom was part of a local food co-op and a La Leche group where she learned how to use real ingredients to make well-balanced meals, healthy snacks, low-sugar baked goods, wholesome homemade bread and preserved foods from the garden.
+Almost all of our meals were all from scratch, as going out to eat was saved for special occasions.

-Embracing these all-natural lifestyle principals has always been a way of life for me, my businesses, and in raising my own family.
-All Vintage Baked Modern recipes are original and created using all-natural, whole, real-food ingredients.
+Embracing these all-natural lifestyle principals has always been a way of life for me, my business, in raising my own family, so now I “lean into” this natural gift to share with others.

 I’m always up for a test recipe challenge, so reach out to me at [email protected] and ask “how do I swap out an ingredient from my grandma’s recipe?” or “how can I re-create a cool retro recipe?”